ribborges/ribborges/README.md

 #### 💻🇧🇷 Full Stack developer

-I'm a full stack developer, with a bachelor's degree in computer science and currently pursuing an MBA in Software Engineering at the University of São Paulo (USP).
+I am a full-stack developer with a bachelor's degree in Computer Science and am currently pursuing an MBA in Software Engineering at the University of São Paulo (USP).
+I am an experienced full-stack developer with expertise in web and mobile technologies, including HTML, CSS, JavaScript, TypeScript, Node, Express, React, React Native, MongoDB, SQL, and Zustand.
+I have a communicative, calm, and agile personality, with a strong aptitude for teamwork.
 Passionate about technology from an early age, I started my studies in the area with a certificate program of computer technician and, soon after, for the computer science course at the Pontifical Catholic University of Minas Gerais (PUC Minas).
-My main skills are focused on Full Stack development with web technologies (MERN Stack) such as: HTML, CSS, JavaScript, TypeScript, Node.js, express.js, React.js, React Native, MongoDB and SASS.
-I have a communicative, calm and agile profile, with a great facility for teamwork.

 #### Fun facts about Me: